Azure/bicep-reps/active/0004-extensibility-support-for-deployment-stacks.md

 The keys of the "extensions" object are the extension aliases of the module deployment.
 If an alias is not provided, it will be the extension name.
 The values of the object are extension configurations.
 Optionality of configuration is determined by the extension.
+If this is compared to a typical resource group deployment, it is aligned because the resource group being deployed to is not defined within the deployment itself, but as a parameter to the deployment, either through the CLI parameters or as a scope for nested deployments.
+In this example, the deployment scope(s) are being defined as extension configurations.
 Expressions in this object can be constrained to expressions that can be compiled to simple directives that both the deployments engine and the stacks service can execute.

 Allowed expressions:
 - ARM resource access that can be compiled to a resource ID (`aksCluster` in the example).
-- ARM resource API calls that can be compiled to a URI, HTTP method and any inputs (`listClusterAdminCredential` in the example).
+- ARM resource API calls that can be compiled to a URI, HTTP method, and any inputs (`listClusterAdminCredential` in the example).
 - JSON value accessors (`kubeconfig[0].value` in the example).
 - Usage of compile-time constants (the `0` in `kubeconfig[0]`, `namespace: 'default'` in the example).

 Disallowed expressions:
-- TBD.
 - Usage of deployment parameters.
 - Usage of Bicep or ARM template functions (built-in or user defined).
+- Usage of branched expressions (ternaries).

 ### Server side changes